clj-kondo/clj-kondo/doc/linters.md

 *Description:* warn when a `clojure.spec.alpha`/`cljs.spec.alpha` `s/def` or `s/fdef` redefines a spec that was already registered elsewhere in the project.
-Registrations are compared by their fully resolved identity, so `::foo` in two different namespaces are distinct, while `:some-alias/foo` and the equivalent fully qualified keyword refer to the same spec. `s/def` and `s/fdef` share one identity space: an `s/fdef` and an `s/def` that resolve to the same name are considered redefinitions of each other.
-Because a spec's identity is runtime-specific, a spec registered in a `.clj` file and one in a `.cljs` file with the same name do not clash, while a `.cljc` registration is checked against both.

-Detection is project-wide, both when linting the whole project in a single run and across separate runs (e.g. editor integration linting a single file).
-Across runs it uses a global spec index stored in the cache that mirrors spec's own global registry: every registration from every previously linted file is considered, independent of the require graph.
-Re-linting a file refreshes its entries, so removing an `s/def` also removes it from the index.

 *Default level:* `:warning`.